You are listening to the Sean Hannity Radio Show Podcast.

 She's so smart.

-It's it's so relevant to what we're dealing with with Iran and North Korea and the Middle East and and everything else that's going on in the world.
+It's so relevant to what we're dealing with with Iran and North Korea and the Middle East and everything else that's going on in the world.

-And and by and she, unlike a lot of Republicans, she's friends with the president.
+And she, unlike a lot of republics, she's friends with the president and she's advised the president.

 So she is somebody that has been there, understands a lot of these problems.

-It's democracy, stories from the long road to freedom, is something I pointed out often on this show.
+It's something I pointed out often on this show.

-Last century alone, a hundred million human souls, fellow human beings slaughtered in the name of some ism, communism, Stalin, Russia, um, the former Soviet Union.
+Last century alone, 100 million human souls, fellow human beings slaughtered in the name of some ism, communism, Stalin, Russia, the former Soviet Union.

-You know, so many isms out there that kill men, women, and children in the advancement of an ideology, a sick, twisted, evil, disgusting ideology, and one that we better understand today, especially in the world of ISIS and North Korea and Kim Jong-un and radical Islam and I uh and and of course the radical regime in Tehran that mullahs that want to marry up with weapons of mass destruction and threaten to annihilate Israel,
+You know, so many isms out there that kill men, women, and children in the advancement of an ideology, a sick, twisted, evil, disgusting ideology, and one that we better understand today, especially in the world of ISIS and North Korea and Kim Jong-un and radical Islam and, of course, the radical regime in Tehran, that mullahs that want to marry up with weapons of mass destruction and threaten to annihilate Israel, annihilate the United States.

-And if to deny that simple fundamental basic truth is just denying human history and human reality and the whole human experience.
+And to deny that simple, fundamental, basic truth is just denying human history and human reality and the whole human experience.

 And we better prepare for these battles because if we don't, we'll be the victim.